-This Standard defines the mapping functions in exchanges of Private Integrated Services Networks (PISNs) required for the utilization of scenarios in which 64 kbit/s circuit mode connections are sub-multiplexed into 4 x 16 kbit/s channels for carrying inter-PINX signalling and user information.
+This Standard defines the mapping functions in exchanges of Private Integrated Services Networks (PISNs) required for the utilization of scenarios in which 64 kbit/s circuit mode connections are sub-multiplexed into one 16 kbit/s channel for carrying inter-PINX signalling and 6 x 8 kbit/s channels for carrying inter-PINX user information.

 This Standard has been prepared to meet the specific needs of an application for a particular user organisation.
 However, it may also be applicable elsewhere.
-The requirements contained in this Standard will be incorporated in any future standard specifying a more generic approach to bearer conditioning.